-The imputations here are that Plaintiff regularly refers to females as "bitches" and "whores," and that he was motivated in bringing men's rights lawsuits and teaching at the University by a hatred of women-both of which are false.
-Lawsuits advocating for civil rights are neither hatecrimes nor hate-actions, and teaching the history of the law on the issue of sex discrimination involves no emotion of which "hate" is one, other than the desire to get it right.
-These statements tended to expose Plaintiff to public contempt, disgrace and morally discredit him.
+The imputation is that Plaintiff regularly refers to females as "bitches" and "whores," which is false, and he was motivated in bringing lawsuits and teaching at the University by a hatred of women.
+Lawsuits advocating for civil rights are neither hate-crimes nor hate-actions, and teaching the history of the law on the issue of sex discrimination involves no emotion of which c.

-c.
 "One American US lecturer . . . has written that the men's movement might struggle to exercise influence but that 'there is one remaining source of power in which men still have a near monopoly-firearms'."